Planned community: Socialist realism

 After the destruction of most Polish cities in World War II, the Communist government that took power in Poland sought to bring about architecture that was in line with its vision of society.
 Thus urban complexes arose that reflected the ideals of socialist realism.
 This can be seen in districts of Polish cities such as Warsaw's MDM.
 The City of Nowa Huta (now a district of Kraków) and Tychy were built as the epitome of the proletarian future of Poland.

 Portugal

 Vila Real de Santo António was built after the 1755 Lisbon earthquake, on the same model that was used for rebuilding Lisbon, Portugal's capital city (also destroyed in the earthquake), and on a similar orthogonal plan.

 Romania

 The cities of Brăila, Giurgiu and Turnu Severin were rebuilt, according to new plans, in the first part of the 19th century and the cities of Alexandria and Călărași were built completely new the same time.

-The city of Victoria, located in the Brașov County, was built by the communist government in the beginning of the second half of the 20th century.
+The town of Victoria, located in Brașov County, was built by the communist government starting in the late 1940s.
+The town of Motru in Oltenia dates to the 1960s.